What is genetic testing?

-We are leveraging our expertise in bioinformatics, diagnostics and research to increase access to genomics by helping to further decrease the cost of genetic testing.
+We are leveraging our expertise in bioinformatics, diagnostics, and research to increase access to genomics by helping to further decrease the cost of genetic testing.
 In doing so, we are building a clinical genomics network that helps us gain better insights into the causes of even more human diseases.
-We bring to task our powerful software and data science, and are working to make our testing available to clinical partners around the world.
+We bring to the task our powerful software and data science and are working to make our testing available to clinical partners around the world.

-Ease of Use/Access - Our saliva-based testing kits are available through the mail.
-In a virtual world, there is no need for individuals to leave their home to order a test, complete it, or receive results.
+- Ease of Use/Access - Our saliva-based testing kits are available through the mail.
+In a virtual world, there is no need for individuals to leave their homes to order a test, complete it, or receive results.

-Counseling - Our tests include access to and support from genetic counselors, who can help walk through test results, interpret what they mean, and assist in developing a plan for short- and long-term health to be implemented with a healthcare provider.
+- Counseling - Our tests include access to and support from genetic counselors at no cost for patients that receive a high-risk rating.
+We also coordinate genetic counseling for all patients who are interested at a reduced rate.
+Genetic counselors can help walk through test results, interpret what they mean, and assist in developing a plan for short- and long-term health to be implemented with a healthcare provider.

-What technology does Phosphorus use to conduct their tests?
+What technology does Phosphorus use to conduct its tests?

-We are using next-generation sequencing (NGS) and RT-qPCR testing in our state-of-the-art, CLIA-certified, CAP-accredited laboratory, combined with our proprietary Laboratory Information Management System (LIMS) software platform, Elements.
+We are using next-generation sequencing (NGS) testing in our state-of-the-art, CLIA-certified, CAP-accredited laboratory, combined with our proprietary Laboratory Information Management System (LIMS) software platform, Elements.